top of page

 The upright is the most common one representing ascension to the sky after death, while the inverted actually represented birth or incarnation.
 This is also based on the observation that in most cases when someone dies, they are more often face up to the sky, while during the birthing process, the head is pointed downward.
 This also is the basis behind the star as an abstract symbol of the individual with the points, including the center, expressing aspects of the individual.

-The Six Aspects of the Ghost
+The Six Aspects (Technically 12) of the Ghost

 The concept of the ghost body acknowledges the continuation of existence beyond the physical, extending beyond the common "five souls" model by recognizing the center, making six core aspects, plus the flesh body in life and the ghost body in the afterlife, totaling seven.
 These aspects define an entity’s individuality and presence, both in life and beyond: